CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/100-configure-firewall.md

 | `mcr.microsoft.com` | 443 | Microsoft container registry |
 | `acme-v02.api.letsencrypt.org` | 443 | (Optional) Let's Encrypt service.
 Only required if not supplying own certificate |

+{: .important }
-**Important!** If the rules have not been added, the installation will fail.
+If the rules have not been added, the installation will fail.